syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/270_sql/000_Using_sql_driver_with_Oracle.md

 - As certain database versions limit the maximum length of table names, macros in the table names should be used with care.

+- The Oracle Instant Client used by {{ site.product.short_name }} supports only the
+    following character sets:

+  - Single-byte character sets: US7ASCII, WE8DEC, WE8MSWIN1252, and
+        WE8ISO8859P1

+  - Unicode character sets: UTF8, AL16UTF16, and AL32UTF8

 - In the current version of {{ site.product.short_name }}, the types of database
     columns must be explicitly set for the Oracle destination.
 The column used to store the text part of the syslog messages should be